 - New systems implementation.
 At the point where systems start to groan under the strain, mid-caps look around for what are increasingly cloud-based solutions to process issues.
 That often raises questions on investment which can stimulate a discussion on different financing options.
 If there is real capacity for growth then good returns can be made across stakeholders.

-Of course it’s not a science but ReSolve are increasingly developing Advisory and Capital services seeking out successful mid-cap businesses which see value in a significant change in direction of their business.
+Of course it’s not a science but ReSolve is increasingly developing Advisory and Capital services seeking out successful mid-cap businesses which see value in a significant change in direction of their business.
 They are not waiting for distressed times to try it out.